 Figure 3: Schematic summary of CMIP5 long-term experiments.
+Green font indicates simulations that will be performed only by models with carbon cycle representation.

-For the diagnostic core experiments (in the lower hemisphere), there are the calibrationtype runs with 1% per year CO_2 increase to diagnose transient climate response (TCR), an abrupt 4XCO2 increase experiment to diagnose equilibrium climate sensitivity and to estimate both the forcing and some of the important feedbacks, and there are fixed SST experiments to refine the estimates of forcing and help interpret differences in model response.
+For the diagnostic core experiments (in the lower hemisphere), there are the calibration-type runs with 1% per year CO2 increase to diagnose transient climate response (TCR), an abrupt 4XCO2 increase experiment to diagnose equilibrium climate sensitivity and to estimate both the forcing and some of the important feedbacks, and there are fixed SST experiments to refine the estimates of forcing and help interpret differences in model response.

-The tier 1 and tier 2 experiments explore various aspects of the core experiments in further detail.
-For earth system models, there are two carbon cycle feedback experiments.
+The tier 1 and tier 2 experiments explore various aspects of the core experiments in For earth system models, there are two carbon cycle feedback experiments.
 In the first, climate change is suppressed (by not letting the radiation code "see" the increasing CO2 concentration), so the carbon cycle responds only to the changing CO2.
 In the second, the climate responds to CO2 increases, but the CO2 increase is hidden from the carbon cycle.
-The surface fluxes of CO2 will be saved in these experiments and compared with those from the corresponding "core" experiment in which the carbon cycle simultaneously responds to both climate and CO_2 concentration changes.
+The surface fluxes of CO2 will be saved in these experiments and compared with those from the corresponding "core" experiment in which the carbon cycle simultaneously responds to both climate and CO2 concentration changes.
 From these fluxes, the strength of carbon-climate feedback can be expressed in terms of the difference in allowable emissions or in airborne fraction.
 There is a suite of cloud feedback experiments, some paleoclimate experiments to study the response of the models under much different forcing, experiments for climate change detection/attribution studies with only natural forcing or only GHG forcing (as well as some single forcing experiments), 21st century runs with the other two RCPs (RCP2.6 and RCP6), and extending the RCP future simulations out to year 2300.
 There are diagnostic experiments for additional feedback analyses with short 4XCO2 experiments, an experiment to quantify the magnitude of the aerosol forcing, and a coordinated chemistry experiment called "AC&C4".